Good Documentation Practices SOP

 All entries by IPQA shall be done in a black ball pen.

-Usage of ink pens, gel pens, white out, blade, erasers, flair pens and pencils shall be strictly avoided.
+Usage of ink pens, gel pens, white, blades, erasers, flair pens, and pencils shall be strictly avoided.

 Entries shall be done in clear, visible & legible writing.